-Muscles recover fast because they have about 10 times better blood supply and metabolic exchange compared to connective tissues (tendons and joint ligaments).
+Muscles recover faster than connective tissues (tendons and ligaments) because they have a 10 times better blood supply and metabolic exchange.

-So, if tendons can’t get bigger and don’t have good blood supply, how do we strengthen them?
+So, if our tendons can’t get significantly bigger and don’t have a good blood supply, how do we strengthen them?

-The popular strength coach Bill Starr wrote in many of his articles that lifters need to lift heavy weights in order to develop their tendon strength.
-It makes sense and we refuse to believe that lifting the pink dumbbells will build anything even remotely strong.
+The popular strength coach Bill Starr wrote in some of his articles that lifters need to lift heavy weights to develop their tendon strength.
+It makes sense.
+High reps with the pink dumbbells just aren’t enough.

-When making a routine always keep in mind that tendons recover slowly than muscles.
-That’s why you should include planned deload phases in your routine.
+Furthermore, when designing a routine, always keep in mind that the connective tissues recover slowly.
+That’s why you should always include planned deload phases in your training plans.

-Note: There are also exercises which place more stress on the tendons and ligaments.
-A good example would the the knuckle push-up which is meant to strengthen your wrists.
+Note: There are also exercises that place more stress on the tendons and ligaments deliberately.
+A good example would the knuckle push-up which is designed to strengthen your wrists.
 You can use similar exercises to build connective tissue strength.
 Be careful!

 Just get strong and include high rep exercises to supply the connective tissues with more nutrients.